-Try creating your own ACV-based tonic by mixing it with fruit and something sweet and letting it sit for a few days in the fridge.
+Try creating your own apple cider vinegar-based tonic by mixing it with fruit and something sweet and letting it sit for a few days in the fridge.
 Try it with berries for added color and flavor for a fun probiotic drink!

-Try substituting ACV for balsamic in your salad dressings and mix it with healthy oils, herbs and spices.
+Try substituting apple cider vinegar for balsamic in your salad dressings and mix it with healthy oils, herbs and spices.
 This is a great way to sneak in some extra health benefits.
 You can also buy pre-made dressings that use apple cider vinegar as one of the main ingredients.